Spokenvote/spokenvote/README.md

 Q. Who is the intended audience for the Spokenvote web application?

-A: At first small groups who need to reach consensus in the normal course of business; eventually envisioned to work at the national political level
+A: At first small groups who need to reach consensus (e.g. non-profits); eventually envisioned to work at the national political level

 ## Contributing
 Please ensure you read [the future] STYLE_GUIDELINES before making any contribution to this project.